DevExpress-Examples/wpf-data-grid-call-begindataupdate-and-enddataupdate-at-view-model-level/README.md

 ...
 ```

-3. If you inherit your View Model class from ViewModelBase, you can access to the service as follows:
+3\.
+Access to the services at the View Model level.
+If you inherit your View Model class from ViewModelBase, you can access to the service as follows:

 ```cs
 public class ViewModel : ViewModelBase {